-Click the button to authorize ConvertKit to access Stripe.
+Click the button Authorize ConvertKit to access Stripe.

 A window will pop up asking you to allow the connection to Stripe.
-Click "Connect to my Stripe account" to continue.
+Select the Stripe account that you'd like to connect to ConvertKit.

-NOTE: If you're not already logged in or need to switch accounts, you can do so by following the link in the top right corner.
+NOTE: If you aren't already logged in or need to switch Stripe accounts, you can do so by clicking your email address in the top right corner.

 After that, you'll be taken back to ConvertKit.
-Click next and you'll see a webhook url that allows ConvertKit to access information about payments.
+Once here, click Next » and you'll see a webhook URL that allows ConvertKit to access information about payments.

 To add this webhook to your Stripe account:

-From the menu on the left, click API.
+From the menu on the left, select the Webhooks tab.

 Click Add endpoint.